Economics Scholarships and Aid

 2023 Recipient of Gary E. Murg Award: Rebekah Arcilla

-Rebekah Arcilla is a rising senior in Quantitative Economics with a minor in Finance.
-She is currently an incoming intern for CVS Health in the Finance department, where she will be assisting in forecasting daily cash activities and cash management tasks.
-She is very thankful for the faculty that has helped her grow her passion for the field of Economics.
+Rebekah Arcilla is a rising senior in the Quantitative Economics program with a minor in Finance.
+She is currently an incoming intern for CVS Health in the Finance Department, where she will be assisting in forecasting daily cash activities and cash management tasks.
+She is very thankful for the faculty members that have helped her grow her passion for the field of Economics.
 Rebecca hopes to one day work in Investment Banking and use her degree to advocate and help those in the Asian American Pacific Islander community.

 Previous Recipients: